All Episodes

 I heard it.

-It was on all the cable networks, it was on the networks.
+It was on all the cable networks.

-Where are you people?
+Where are you, people?

 Well, that's what Obi said.

-Obi's mental mapping may be off.
+But if Obi is out there saying Obi's mental mapping may be off.

-He this may just be the result of bias.
+This may just be the result of bias.

 I wouldn't be surprised.

-Not only that it's the Chicoms who own extensive port operations, terminal operations on the left coast, that they own both the Pacific and Atlantic entrances to the Panama Canal.
+I wouldn't be surprised if there are a significant number of members of Congress who do not know, not only that it's the ChiComs, who own extensive port operations, terminal operations on the left coast, that they own both the Pacific and Atlantic entrances to the Panama Canal.

 I don't know how many people know that.

-Well, one thing I'm not going to do is rehash all this because it's a done deal.
+One thing I'm not going to do is rehash all this because it's a done deal.

-I don't know what we're gonna do.
+I don't know what we're going to do.

 I really do.

-I hope the Saudis buy it, and I want to see Chuck Schumer defending them.
+And I want to see Chuck Schumer defending them.

-I want to say Chuck.
+I want to see Chuck Schumer.

 I do.